Updated for 2026 based on real Trex deck installs by Riverview Decks.

-Planning to build or replace a deck in 2022?
-You must be interested in the newest Trex decking prices, how they changed, and how much their prices will change by the end of the year.
+Planning to build or replace a deck in 2026?
+You’re probably curious about the latest Trex decking costs, how they’ve changed, and what to expect by the end of the year.

-In this article, we’ll discuss the Trex decking prices in 2022 and you’ll find out if this year is the best to buy composite materials and get your decking project started.
+In this article, we’ll cover Trex decking costs in 2026 and help you determine if this is the best year to buy composite materials and start your decking project.

-The typical cost of a Trex deck in the United States is $4,800.
+The average cost of a Trex deck in the United States is around $12,000-$19,000, depending on size, series, and features included.

 Trex decking is significantly less expensive than other top composite decking brands like Gorilla, Fiberon, and AZEK, but it is more pricey than wood-based decking materials.